Why go to the Sahara? Paul Bowles, in his essay Baptism of Solitude, suggests:

 The answer is that when a man has been there and undergone the baptism of solitude he can’t help himself.
 Once he has been under the spell of the vast, luminous, silent country, no other place is quite strong enough for him, no other surroundings can provide the supremely satisfying sensation of existing in the midst of something that is absolute.
 He will go back, whatever the cost in comfort or money, for the absolute has no price.

 The Sahara has a magic all its own that draws you to experience a night under the stars, to climb the dunes to watch the sun rise, to ride a camel to a nomad camp in the solitude.
-A two-day stay is best: on arrival, stay in a hotel on the edge of the dunes.
-Next day, explore the Berber villages and experience life in the desert.
-Late afternoon, take a camel ride to a desert camp and stay in a goat-hair tent.
+A two-day stay is best: on arrival, transfer by 4WD to a luxurious tented camp (or ride camels into camp).
+Next day, explore the Berber villages and experience life in the desert having tea with nomads or riding a camel to an oasis.
 Watch the sun set, have dinner under the stars and enjoy some music round the campfire.
-At dawn, wake to watch the sun rise and take a camel ride back to the hotel.
+At dawn, wake to watch the sun rise over the dunes.

 We have longer journeys by camel, too.
-You can also take a 4×4, but we don’t recommend quadbikes as they can destroy the fragile environment.
+You can also take a 4×4, but we don’t recommend quadbikes as they destroy the fragile environment.

 Walking and trekking in National Parks